Lexington Nursing Home Abuse Lawyer

 - The right to be fully informed

 - The right to express complaints and concerns

 - The right to participate in their own care

 - The right to remain in the facility unless a transfer or discharge is required

 - The right to visit with others/make phone calls

 - The right to make independent choices regarding financial affairs and activities

-If you feel your loved one’s rights are being violated and they were harmed or injured, you should not hesitate to speak to a nursing home abuse lawyer in Lexington, Kentucky who can assist you with the actions that need to be taken next.
+If you feel your loved one’s rights are being violated and they were harmed or injured, you should not hesitate to speak to a Lexington nursing home abuse attorney who can assist you with the actions that need to be taken next.
 At the Law Office of Todd W. Burris, we can help ensure your loved one is safe and tell you if you have a potential lawsuit.
 Your family’s safety is our number one priority.
 Get in touch today to learn more.